 Sharing personal information

-We may disclose your personal information to a third party for a business purpose such as detecting security incidents; performing services on behalf of the retirement plan sponsor or employer, or to offer you our own services and products.
-Disclosures may be made to service providers providing advertising and marketing services, internal research, and quality control.
+We may disclose your personal information to a third party for the business purposes described above, such as detecting security incidents; performing services on behalf of the retirement plan sponsor or employer or to offer you our own services and products.
+Disclosures may be made to service providers providing advertising and marketing services, internal research and quality control.
 When we disclose personal information for a business purpose, we enter a contract that describes the purpose and requires the recipient to both keep that personal information confidential and not use it for any purpose except performing the contract.

-We share your personal information with the following categories of third parties: service providers, vendors, suppliers, subcontractors, auditors or any regulatory authorities.
+We share your personal information with the following categories of third parties: service providers (including affiliates), vendors, auditors and applicable regulatory authorities.
 The categories of personal information we may share with such third parties may include: identifiers, personal information categories listed in the California Customer Records statute, protected classification characteristics under applicable law, commercial information, biometric information, internet or network activity, geolocation data, sensory data, employment-related information and inferences drawn from personal information.

 Sales of personal information